Introduction to Quantum Mechanics (book): Reception

 The book was reviewed by John R. Taylor, among others.
-It has also been recommended in other, more advanced, textbooks on the subject.
+It has also been recommended in other, more advanced textbooks on the subject.

-According to physicists Yoni Kahn of Princeton University and Adam Anderson of the Fermi National Accelerator Laboratory, Griffiths' Quantum Mechanics covers all materials needed for questions on quantum mechanics and atomic physics in the Physics Graduate Record Examinations (Physics GRE).
+According to physicists Yoni Kahn of Princeton University and Adam Anderson of the Fermi National Accelerator Laboratory, Griffiths' Introduction to Quantum Mechanics covers all materials needed for questions on quantum mechanics and atomic physics in the Physics Graduate Record Examinations (Physics GRE).